-From our beginnings in the 1930s, our founder, Shojiro Ishibashi, believed that a business that contributes to society would do well by doing good.
+From the Bridgestone Group’s beginnings in the 1930s, its founder, Shojiro Ishibashi, believed that a business that contributes to society would do well by doing good.
 Today, this is more important than ever, with mounting social and environmental challenges threatening the planet and the quality of life of all people living on it.
-Now, as a global leader, the Bridgestone Group is committed to serving society by improving access to smart, safe transportation, building healthy, resilient communities, and minimizing our environmental impact.
-Looking forward, we remain committed to driving innovation around mobility, people, and the environment – so that we can continue to serve society with superior quality for generations to come.
+Now, as a global leader, the Bridgestone Group is committed to serving society by improving access to smart, safe transportation, building healthy, resilient communities, and minimizing its environmental impact.
+Looking forward, the Group remains committed to driving innovation around mobility, people, and the environment – so that it can continue to serve society with superior quality for generations to come.

 To Continue “Serving Society with Superior Quality”